I am continuing work on my Dugena mantel clock with a Hermle movement. Everything seemed to go well after re-assembly but the strike barrel.

-I am continuing to work on my Dugena mantel clock with the Hermle movement.
-Everything seemed to go well after assembly but for an issue with the strike barrel.
-Was it serious problem or a fairly simple fix?
-It was the latter.
+A serious problem or simple fix?
+The latter, thankfully.
 Something was definitely amiss since the winding arbor was not engaging on the mainspring.
-The spring was either broken or had become unclipped from the winding arbor sleeve.
+The spring was either broken or had not engaged the winding arbor sleeve.

-What to do?
-I had no choice but to open up the barrel but I had a helluva time getting the cap off.
+I had no choice but to open up the barrel but it was not much fun getting the cap off.
 Some suggestions I received on a clock forum site were to bang the arbor with a steel hammer or a rubber hammer and it would pop neatly into my hand.
 This did not work.
 Finally someone suggested that if it was really stubborn to find a piece of hardwood, hold the barrel in a gloved hand and bang it with some amount of force on the hardwood.
 It worked!

-Once I got the thing apart I inspected the spring and arbor for possible damage.
-At first I thought the spring catch (see photo with black arrow) was broken but a member of NAWCC (National Association of Watch and Clock Collectors) assured me that this was quite normal.
-I repositioned the catch onto the spring, tested it and snapped the cap back on.
+Once I got the thing apart I inspected the spring and arbour for possible damage.
+I initially thought the spring catch (see photo with black arrow) was broken but a member of NAWCC (National Association of Watch and Clock Collectors) assured me that this was quite normal.
+I re-positioned the catch onto the spring, tested it and snapped the cap back on.

-As I learned previously, the barrel can be easily slid back into the clock and the winding arbor put in place followed by the winding ratchet and anchor screw.
-With the key I gave it a few turns, tested the action of the strike side and visually everything seemed to be working.
+The barrel can be easily slid back into the clock without taking the movement apart.
+Using the clock key I gave it a few turns, tested the action of the strike side and everything seemed to be working.

 Now for bench testing.
 I put a make-shift hour hand for the clock to see if it marked the hours properly.
-It does.
-I will leave in on the bench for a week or so and make some finer adjustments before I install the movement back into the case.
-Everything looks okay at this point.
+Testing for a week or so will reveal any issues and allows for finer adjustments before I install the movement back into its case.
+Everything looks good at this point.